soualidjerbi/PortKnocker-Qt/README.md

 ### On the server side

-The server side daemon interacts with the firewall (which is on the same server) by sending commands in order to open or close ports.
+The server side daemon interacts with the firewall (which is on the same server -- or not) by sending commands in order to open or close ports.
 To be fully functional, the server must be configured with the same sequence of ports and protocols used by the user-defined configurations stored in PortKnocker-Qt.
 If the combination of ports and protocols don't match between the server and the client, no port will open nor close and you might be clicking insanely to no avail :-).

 ### Security Considerations